×

 We asked expats in Ito what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Ito should be aware that the cost of living can be high, especially when it comes to housing and healthcare.
 They should also know that Japan has a national healthcare system, but it may not cover all medical needs, so additional private insurance might be necessary.
 Understanding and speaking Japanese is crucial for daily life, as English is not widely spoken in Ito.
 Expats should also be prepared for a different work culture if they plan to work during retirement, as Japanese work culture is known for its long hours and high levels of dedication.
 Japan has a unique and rich culture, and expats should be respectful and willing to adapt to local customs and traditions.
 This includes understanding the importance of harmony in Japanese society, and the emphasis on group consensus rather than individual opinion.
 The climate in Ito is relatively mild, but expats should be prepared for the rainy season, which typically occurs in June and July.
 The city is also located in a region that is prone to earthquakes, so it's important to be prepared for natural disasters.
 Japan has strict immigration laws, and obtaining a visa can be a complex process.
 Expats should research the requirements for a retirement visa, which may include proving financial stability and having a sponsor in the country.
 Finally, expats should be aware that Japan has a high standard of living, with excellent public transportation, high-quality food, and a low crime rate.
-However, it can also be a challenging place to live due to language barriers and cultural differences," remarked one expat living in Japan.
+However, it can also be a challenging place to live due to language barriers and cultural differences," wrote a member in Japan.

 What do expats in Ito appreciate most about the local culture?

 "Expats in Ito, often appreciate the local culture's emphasis on respect and politeness, which is deeply ingrained in everyday interactions.
 They also value the strong sense of community and the locals' willingness to help others, which can make settling into a new place much easier.
 The traditional Japanese festivals and ceremonies that take place in Ito are another aspect of the culture that expats enjoy, as they provide a unique insight into the country's history and customs.
 The local cuisine, particularly the fresh seafood, is another highlight for many expats.
 Additionally, the natural beauty of Ito, with its hot springs and scenic coastline, is deeply appreciated.
-The slow pace of life in Ito compared to larger cities is also a draw for many expats, allowing them to fully immerse themselves in the local culture," said one expat in Japan.
+The slow pace of life in Ito compared to larger cities is also a draw for many expats, allowing them to fully immerse themselves in the local culture," commented one expat who made the move to Japan.

 What do expats find most challenging?

 "Expats in Ito often find the language barrier to be the most challenging aspect of the local culture.
 Japanese is a complex language with three different writing systems, and many locals do not speak English fluently.
 Another challenge is the deep-rooted tradition and etiquette in Japanese culture.
 There are many unspoken rules and social norms that foreigners may not be aware of, which can lead to misunderstandings or unintentional disrespect.
 The work culture in Japan can also be difficult for expats to adapt to.
 The long working hours, the expectation of overtime, and the hierarchical structure can be quite different from what they are used to in their home countries.
 Food can also be a challenge for some expats, as Japanese cuisine is quite different from Western food.
 While many people enjoy the variety and flavors of Japanese food, others may find it difficult to adapt to the different ingredients and cooking styles.
-Lastly, the high cost of living, particularly in terms of housing and transportation, can be a significant challenge for expats living in Ito, Japan," remarked one expat living in Japan.
+Lastly, the high cost of living, particularly in terms of housing and transportation, can be a significant challenge for expats living in Ito, Japan," explained one expat living in Japan.

 Is there a lot of crime in Ito?